When an out-of-home placement has been decided

 If a child has been placed in out-of-home care based on a foreign decision and this child has been taken to Denmark, it is the rules of the State in which the child is habitually resident, and not the Danish rules, that determine whether it is legal to take the child to Denmark.

 A foreign municipality, authority or care facility may apply for the return of a child in out-of-home care under the Hague Child Abduction Convention or the Hague Child Protection Convention if Denmark has engaged in cooperation under the conventions with the State in question.
-In these circumstances, the Central Authority of that State will submit an application to the Danish Ministry of Social Affairs and Senior Citizens, requesting that the child be returned from Denmark.
+In these circumstances, the Central Authority of that State will submit an application to the Danish Ministry of Social Affairs and Housing, requesting that the child be returned from Denmark.
 At the same time, the foreign Central Authority will assess whether it is a case of child abduction under the national rules of that State.

 If the child has been removed from a State with which Denmark is not cooperating under the conventions, the authorities of that State must be contacted directly.